ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-git.md

   that you only highlight the letters and numbers in your key &mdash; if you highlight any extra symbols or spaces then this step may not work correctly.
   Then, paste this into the GitHub text field in your web browser.

-- Again, when you are completing these steps, please make sure that you take careful notes about the inputs, outputs, and behavior of each command.
-If there is something that you do not understand, then please ask the course instructor or the technical leader about it.